Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar

 \section{Acknowledgments}

+We thank the anonymous referee for valuable comments that significantly improved the paper.
 SM would like to thank Parth Pavaskar, Siqi Zhao, and Bingqiang Qiao for the helpful discussions.
 The research presented in this article was partially supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number(s) 20220700PRD1.